umarbaevB/umarbaevB.github.io/content/posts/cybersecurity/hackthebox/machines/precious/index.md

 ![](./images/2.png)

-- We see the package and version
+- We see the package and it's version
-  - After a little bit of googling, I got
+  - After a little bit of googling

 ![](./images/3.png)

-- We have an RCE
 - Let's test it

 ![](./images/4.png)

-- I set up tcpdump to listen to ICMP
+- I set up ```tcpdump``` to listen to ICMP
-  - And we get a response
+  - Success

 ![](./images/5.png)